dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

  - bonus:
    - make it drive on both tracks

-My first step was to use a convolution neural network model similar to the nvidia model described in this paper: http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf
+My first step was to use a convolution neural network model similar to the nvidia model described in this paper: [self-driven card - nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

 I chose this model since it was implemented exactly for this purpose, to be used on a self-driven car.